Shopify/Klint/docusaurus/docs/3-functions/transforms/pop.md

 - `pop()` operations are relatively expensive - avoid in tight loops
 - Each `pop()` restores the entire saved state, not just transformations
 - Canvas maintains a state stack with limited depth (typically 32-64 levels)
-- Use push/pop strategically rather than for every small change
+- Use push/pop strategically, think about the layering and do not nest every single transform.

 ## Best Practices